-For those looking to shed some weight in the short-term, low calorie diet plans such as this one tend to be a popular option.
+For those looking to shed some weight in the short-term, the 1,000 calorie meal diet can be a popular option.

 What is the 1,000 calorie meal diet?

 As the name suggests, the 1,000 calorie meal diet is low calorie diet option for those looking to lose substantial amounts of weight fairly quickly.
 It's a diet based on counting calories (opens in new tab).

 To stay healthy, an average man should be aiming for 2,500 calories a day and a woman should aim for 2,000 calories a day.
 This, therefore, is well below the recommended amount of calories you should be eating.